Code of conduct

 7. Gifts & Hospitality

 Before the end of 28 days beginning with the day of receipt/acceptance, notify the Monitoring Officer of any gift, benefit or hospitality with an estimated value of £100 or more.
-As well as any series of gifts, benefits and hospitality from the same or an associated source, with an estimated cumulative value of £100 or more, which are received and accepted by you (in any one calendar year) in the conduct of the business, the office to which you have been elected or appointed or when you are acting as representative.
+As well as any series of gifts, benefits and hospitality from the same or an associated source, with an estimated cumulative value of £100 or more, which are received and accepted by you (in any one calendar year) in the conduct of the business, the office to which you have been elected or appointed or when you are acting as a representative.
 You must also register the source of the gift, benefit or hospitality.

 Where any gift, benefit or hospitality you have received or accepted relates to any matter to be considered, or being considered at a meeting, you must disclose at the commencement of the meeting or when the interest becomes apparent.
 Also, the existence and nature of the gift, benefit or hospitality, the person or body who gave it to you and how the business under consideration relates to that person or body.
 You may participate in the discussion of the matter and in any vote taken on the matter, unless you have an Other Significant Interest, in which case declaring interest will apply.